 A thorn in the thistle?

 Of all ingredients commonly found in these products, the herb milk thistle (Silybum marianum) is one of the more researched.
 Reports of its use date back to the ancient Greek physician Dioscorides, who used this white-veined plant to treat serpent bites.
-In Europe, milk thistle is a popular folk remedy for liver disease and is sometimes given as an intravenous drug to treat liver damage from mushroom poisoning.
+In Europe, milk thistle has been a popular folk remedy for liver disease and is sometimes given as an intravenous drug to treat liver damage from mushroom poisoning.

 Lab studies suggest that silymarin, a group of compounds extracted from the plant’s seeds, may protect the liver against damage from toxins and disease by acting as an antioxidant, immune-stimulant, and anti-inflammatory agent.
 It may also help stabilize membranes so toxins can’t bind and help regenerate liver cells, among other mechanisms.